mefrazi2/mapping-with-r/content/installing_r.md

 > ### **Installing RStudio**
 >
 > Go to the R studio website, and follow the links to download [RStudio](https://www.rstudio.com/).
 The version you want is the “RStudio Desktop”.
 Once the installer is downloaded, open it and follow the instructions.

+> RStudio is an IDE, Integrated Development Environment, which allows you to